 Other Princeton books authored or coauthored by Gyan Prakash:

-Another Princeton book authored or coauthored by Michael D. Gordin:
+Other Princeton books authored or coauthored by Michael D. Gordin: